 If the answer at the first step is yes, meaning that the “claim arises in a new context,” the second step dictates that “a Bivens remedy is unavailable if there are ‘special factors’ indicating that the Judiciary is at least arguably less equipped than Congress to ‘weigh the costs and benefits of allowing a damages action to proceed.’”
 Egbert, 596 U.S. at 492 (quoting Ziglar, 582 U.S. at 136).
 “If there is even a single ‘reason to pause before applying Bivens in a new context,’ a court may not recognize a Bivens remedy.”
 Id. (quoting Hernández v.
 Mesa, 589 U.S. 93, 102 (2020)).
 For example, “a court may not fashion a Bivens remedy if Congress already has provided, or has authorized the Executive to provide, ‘an alternative remedial structure.’”
 Id. at 493 (quoting Ziglar, 582 U.S. at 137); accord Harper, 71 F.4th at 1188 (noting that Congress provided alternative remedies for employment disputes which the plaintiff pursued).
 The existence of an alternative remedial structure precludes a Bivens action even where the available remedial scheme does not provide monetary relief.
 Pettibone, 59 F.4th at 457; see also Stanard v.
 Dy, 88 F.4th 811, 818 (9th Cir.
-2023) (concluding Fifth Amendment claim for disparate treatment between pre-trial and post-sentencing inmates arises in new context but special factors existed, therefore Bivens remedy not available).
+2023) (concluding that a Fifth Amendment claim for disparate treatment between pre-trial and post-sentencing inmates arises in a new context but special factors existed, therefore a Bivens remedy was not available).
 Nor may a Bivens cause of action lie “where . . . national security is at issue.”
 Egbert, 596 U.S. at 494.
 See also Pettibone, 59 F.4th at 455 (holding that Bivens remedy cannot be extended where, “because [defendant] was carrying out an executive order, providing a Bivens remedy. . . would carry a greater risk of ‘disruptive intrusion by the Judiciary into the functioning of other branches’ than was present in Bivens.”) (quoting Ziglar, 582 U.S. at 122).
 See also Marquez v.
 Rodriguez, 81 F.4th 1027, 1031 (9th Cir.
 2023) (rejecting the Bivens claim of a pretrial detainee alleging that federal correctional officers failed to protect him from other detainees because the claim presents a new Bivens context, there were no special factors, and Congress has already legislated on prison administration without providing a damages remedy against jail officials); Mejia, 61 F.4th at 669 (explaining plaintiff has alternative remedies to address his grievance).

 A Bivens defendant is at risk of personal liability, including punitive damages, and a plaintiff is entitled to a jury trial in a Bivens action.
 See Carlson, 446 U.S. at 22.
 Because a Bivens action is brought against a federal official in the official’s personal capacity, it is not considered to be an action against the United States and thus is not barred by sovereign immunity.
 To be individually liable in a Bivens action, an individual must personally participate in an alleged deprivation of rights.
 See Avalos v.
 Baca, 596 F.3d 583, 587 (9th Cir.
 2010).
 In a Bivens action, as with a § 1983 action, “the plaintiff must also demonstrate that the defendant’s conduct was the actionable cause of the claimed injury.”
 Harper v.
 City of Los Angeles, 533 F.3d 1010, 1026 (9th Cir.
 2008).
 “To meet this causation requirement, the plaintiff must establish both causation-in-fact and proximate causation.”
 Id.